pelias/documentation/installing.md

 and Openstreetmap importers works that way right now.

 For [Geonames](https://github.com/pelias/geonames/) and [Openaddresses](https://github.com/pelias/openaddresses),
 please see their respective READMEs, which detail the process of running them.
-We'd love to see pull requests that allow them to read configuration from `pelias.json` like the other importers.
+By the way, ~we'd love to see pull requests that allow them to read configuration from `pelias.json` like the other importers.

 Depending on how much data you've imported, now may be a good time to grab a coffee.
 Without admin lookup, the fastest speeds you'll see are around 10,000 records per second.
-With admin lookup, 1000/sec is pretty fast.
+With admin lookup, expect around 800-1000 inserts per second.

 ### Start the API